 You’ll want to read Sandy’s Full Story to see just how far she was able to advance her son’s learning at home.
-Sandy is not a trained teacher, but she was able to make great learning progress with her sons by designing awesome individualized instruction.
+Sandy is not a trained teacher, but she made great learning progress with her sons by designing awesome individualized instruction.

-YOU can help your child overcome learning disabilities at home even if you’re not a trained teacher either.
+YOU can help your learning abled kid overcome learning disabilities at home even if you’re not a trained teacher either.

 Learning Abled Kids was born out of Sandy’s desire to make it easier for parents to help their kids.
 She knows how stressful and confusing it can be to figure out what your learning abled kid needs.
 It’s almost as hard to find and provide the right solutions.

-Sandy’s goal is to assist you with the process of figuring out and creating a great program for YOUR child so your child can succeed academically.
+Sandy’s goal is to assist you with figuring out and creating a great program for YOUR learning abled kid, so your child can succeed academically.
 Arming yourself with the information here on Learning Abled Kids will enable you to help your child learn at home.
 After all, NO ONE knows your child better than you do!

 It’s a great adventure with unimaginably great outcomes when you believe in your child and tackle his educational needs head-on.